 Baja California Sur takes pride as the best seafood in Mexico so expect to eat fresh catch from the sea while in the peninsula.
 For when you get tired of eating fish tacos every day, save these best La Paz restaurants and try them all during your visit!

 Visitors are always drawn to visit La Paz in Baja California Sur because of its sheer beauty plus the access to both the ocean and the city.

 Tourists often get tired of Mexican beach towns where infrastructure can be a problem, especially to remote workers.
 Luckily, being a digital nomad in La Paz is very convenient!

-La Paz definitely boasts of great outdoor activities and things to do.
+This city definitely boasts of great outdoor activities.
+There are so many things to do in La Paz!
 If you plan to live here, the quality of life is also superb.
 I’ve been living in Mexico for the last three years and I find La Paz one of the best places to live in Mexico.

 When it comes to food, La Paz also does not compare.
 There are many dishes that are unique to Baja California (i.e. the famous Baja-style taco).

 Tacos, seafood, pizza, and even International cuisine – La Paz has it all so you do not need to worry about getting good food.

 The only thing you need to worry about is knowing if the place is good so in this post, I will share with you all the best La Paz restaurants that are worth going to.